Report: Eli Manning 'playing his way' onto 2019 roster

 The 37-year-old quarterback is owed just $16.5 million next season, a mark that would put him outside the top ten of QB salaries in 2019.
 Rapoport said New York may opt to bring Manning back for one more season in 2019 and draft a successor for the two-time Super Bowl champion to groom over the course of the year.

 Manning has thrown 18 touchdowns and eight interceptions in 2018, adding 3460 yards.
-New York is 5–8 on the season, facing Tennessee at MetLife Stadium in East Rutherford N.J. at 1 p.m.
-E.T.
+New York is 5–9 on the season and suffered a 17–0 shutout against the Titans on Sunday.
+Manning went 21-of-44 for 229 yards and one interception in the outing.